benraid/BenRaid-Entry-Level-Challenge/README.md

-# ReliaQuest Employee API
+## Overview

-ReliaQuest Entry-Level Java Challenge.
+Entry-Level Java Challenge.
 It provides a simple REST API to manage employee data.

-## Overview

 - **GET /api/v1/employee**: Returns a list of all employees.
 - **GET /api/v1/employee/{uuid}**: Returns details for a single employee by UUID.